AaronKutch/specialized-div-rem/README.md

   an asymmetric sized hardware division function such as x86_64's division instruction

 Note that setting the the `asm` feature flag can cause a significant performance improvement for these functions, and is absolutely required for `_asymmetric` to work efficiently.
+The `std` flag is only needed for benchmarks and tests.

 Most division algorithms end up doing most of the work to get both the quotient and remainder, which is why these functions return both (and the compiler can inline and optimize away unused results and